sara-service/webapp/INSTALL.md

 ## Build and deploy the actual webapp

 - install Tomcat (`sudo apt install tomcat8`)
-- enable AJP listener in `/etc/tomcat8/server.xml`, or just replace the whole thing with
+- enable an AJP listener on port 8009 in `/etc/tomcat8/server.xml`, or just replace the whole file with

 ```xml
 <?xml version='1.0' encoding='utf-8'?>
 <Server port="8005" shutdown="SHUTDOWN">